abhijayrana/iclr-2026/_posts/2026-04-27-coding-agents.md

 1. **A framework for coding-agent generalization.**
    We propose that success as a general business agent requires bidirectional translation between business/domain and code/software layers, and articulate four concrete capabilities this entails.
 2. **An evaluation gap analysis.**
-   We survey prominent benchmarks and show that code-level evals (SWE-bench, Terminal-Bench) lack business context while domain-reasoning evals (τ-bench,13 BFCL14) lack complex code execution \- leaving full-stack translation underexplored.
+   We survey prominent benchmarks and show that code-level evals (SWE-bench, Terminal-Bench) lack business context while domain-reasoning evals (τ-bench,<d-cite key="zhang2024taubench"></d-cite> BFCL <d-cite key="gorilla2024bfcl"></d-cite>) lack complex code execution \- leaving full-stack translation underexplored.
 3. **Observations from an ERP case study.**
    We deploy frontier coding agents on a production-grade Enterprise Resource Planning (ERP) software instance with multi-constraint Sales-to-Fulfilment and HR operational tasks, document distinct failure modes at the business-code boundary, and propose asymmetric feedback from the environment to explain persistent agent overconfidence.